topquark22/Thermo55/README.md

 There are two SPI buses with separate clocks: One (spi) for the radio, and spi1 for the thermocouple.

-All INPUT_PULLUP pins are active low according to the function described.

 | pin  | type         | meaning                        |
 |------|--------------|--------------------------------|
 | D2   | INPUT_PULLUP | Fahrenheit display (Note 1)    |